navaris/appshell/examples/appshell-react-host/README.md

 ## Build time

-At build time, each `AppshellManifestPlugin` emits appshell configs into `APPSHELL_CONFIGS_DIR`.
+At build time, each `AppshellManifestPlugin` emits an appshell config to `CONFIGS_DIR`.

 ## Runtime

-At runtime or deployment, `@appshell/cli` processes `APPSHELL_CONFIGS_DIR` to generate the `global runtime manifest`.
-In this example, this is done automatically by the appshell react host `@appshell/react-host`
+At runtime or deployment, `@appshell/cli` processes `CONFIGS_DIR` to generate an `appshell manifest` and registers it to `APPSHELL_REGISTRY`.
+The appshell react host `@appshell/react-host` operates on the contents of the `APPSHELL_REGISTRY` and produces a `global appshell manifest` that is served up to the application at runtime.

 ## Metadata